SirYancy/computer-apps-primer/ch5-databases/5-6-query-2.md

 Next, create appropriate relationships.
 You're on your own for this, but if you get stuck, just look back through the last tutorial and give it a little thought and you should see what you need to do. **Do not forget to do this!**

-<div class="alert alert-info" markdown="1">**Hint:** Anything that was labeled as a Foreign Key needs to have a relationship.
+<div class="alert alert-info"><strong>Hint:</strong> Anything that was labeled as a Foreign Key needs to have a relationship.
 After that, let's populate them with some data.</div>

 ## Import Data